Worried Egypt slaps new controls on travelling with cash

 Presidential spokesman Yasser Ali on Tuesday confirmed the new government currency restriction, which includes U.S. dollars or their equivalent in other foreign currencies.
 The decision also forbids sending cash through the mail.

-The decision prohibits all travelers from "bringing foreign currency into the country or carrying it out to only $10,000".
+The decision prohibits all travellers from "bringing foreign currency into the country or carrying it out to only $10,000".

 Any funds over $10,000 must be transferred electronically, Ali added.

-Previously, travelers were simply required to declare any amounts above $10,000 to authorities on their way in or out.
+Previously, travellers were simply required to declare any amounts above $10,000 to authorities on their way in or out.

 The central bank has already limited Egyptians from transferring more than a cumulative $100,000 out of the country since the uprising nearly two years ago unless they can demonstrate a pressing need for the funds.